Ben's Engineering Blog

 Other ideas

-Some other ideas that type information enables:
+Some other ideas that type information can enable:

-Server side rendering out of the JavaScript runtime
+Server-side rendering out of the JavaScript runtime

-With type information it could allow Ezno to generate some format that is tightly integrated with the server language.
+With type information, it could allow Ezno to generate some format that is tightly integrated with the server language.
 This is quite simple to do for string elements and Ezno knows the shape of data and the pointer to every function it could easily transpile some of this stuff.
-However it is still up in the air how this would work if the server has to do something more complicated mutating data and I don't have a clear idea of what the format would be that could be used across languages would look like?
+However, it is still up in the air how this would work if the server has to do something more complicated mutating data and I don't have a clear idea of what the format would be that could be used across languages would look like.

 Auto progressive enhancement

-As Ezno knows at compile time what functions have been bound to certain event listeners plus the internal effects it knows to extract runtime state mutations to the server to add a backup to client side interactions if JavaScript fails to load.
+As Ezno knows at compile time what functions have been bound to certain event listeners plus the internal effects it knows to extract runtime state mutations to the server to add a backup to client-side interactions if JavaScript fails to load.

 Plugins and extensibility